Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

     - array of strings
     - an array of stringified limiters on the boundaries of where to look for local numbers given as npa (ex. ["805", "212"])

+  * - allow_overflow
+    - boolean
+    - Determines what should happen if visitor traffic exceeds the pool size.
+When true, the RingPool will reserve one phone number for "overflow" and apply it to any additional visitors.
+When false, the destination phone number will not be replaced on the website.

+      If not passed, the RingPool will be created using the default setting of true.

 Response Code: 200

 **Request Body**